 The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

-Over 15+ years as a law firm SEO expert, I’ve audited hundreds of law firm websites.
-The same mistakes appear again and again—mistakes that cost firms rankings, traffic, and ultimately cases.
+Over 15+ years as a legal SEO specialist, I’ve audited hundreds of law firm websites.
+The same mistakes appear again and again, mistakes that cost firms rankings, traffic, and ultimately cases.
 Here are the most damaging errors I see and exactly how to fix them.

 Mistake 1: Keyword Stuffing in Practice Area Pages

-The Problem: Many law firms still write practice area pages like this:
+The Problem: This common SEO error persists.
+Many law firms still write practice area pages like this:

 “Our Dallas personal injury lawyers are the best personal injury attorneys in Dallas.
 If you need a Dallas personal injury lawyer, our personal injury law firm in Dallas can help.”